bswan1/Digital-Privacy-Notice-Challenge/README.md

 Digital Privacy Notice Challenge

 This HTML, JavaScript, and CSS driven solution renders on a massive amount of browsers while retaining 508 compliancy as well as an advanced visual appeal.
-The pages you may be viewing seem to be PDFs, when in fact they are a careful series of scripts, displaying the content both faster and with less overhead than any PDF could.
+The pages you may be viewing seem to be PDFs, when in fact they are a careful series of scripts, displaying the content faster and with less overhead than any PDF could.

 NPP ReadMe Challenge Solution System Recommendations